-Conjoint programmes of study:
+Conjoint programmes of study: Bachelor of Arts & Bachelor of

 Bachelor of Arts & Bachelor of Computer and Information Sciences

 BA/BCIS | AK3706

 No matter where you work, a sound understanding of computer and information sciences will help you get ahead.
 With the Bachelor of Arts and Bachelor of Computer and Information Sciences conjoint programmes you develop core ICT skills while exploring how culture and society operate.
 In as little as four years, you develop skills from two complementary disciplines, preparing you for a wide range of careers.